it-at-m/digiwf-core/docs/src/integrations/digiwf-ok.ewo-integration.md

 The search parameters within JSON object allocated to JSON key `searchPersonErweitert` are optional, if parameters are not needed, they can be omitted.

-If search parameters are not needed, the `searchPersonErweitert` key can be omitted.

 The `datensatzstatus` attribute is mandatory and must have one of the following
 characteristics: `AKTUELL`, `INAKTUELL`, or `OHNE_EINSCHRAENKUNG`.